noorjahansn94/nodeapp02/README.md

  10. To build the Pipeline, click 'Build Now'
  11. To get the Pipeline output, click 'Console Ouput'

- The Jenkins CI/CD pipeline outputs a ‘SUCCESS’ message.
+ The Jenkins CI/CD pipeline outputs a 'SUCCESS' message.
 The Jenkins CI/CD pipeline was able to:
 1. Build the Docker image.
 2. Push the Docker image to Docker Hub.
 3. Pull the Docker image from the Docker Hub repository and create a containerized application.